Most water resources in WA are over-allocated, so getting a new licence issued is unlikely. This creates the need for licence trading.

 Trading water can be hard, we’re here to make it simple.

-We are aiming to make the licence trading process simpler and smoother by developing the BD Water Trading platform.
+We are aiming to make the licence trading process simpler and smoother through our BD Water Trading platform.

 We believe this platform will allow you to better manage your water licences and make informed decisions on trading.